 How tough was the decision to release Parshavi Chopra, one of the franchise's project players?

-We started two years ago with UP Warriorz in the WPL, and we are a new franchise—and it's still a new franchise—and it's very embryonic.
+It's still a new franchise—and it's very embryonic.
 So, having young cricketers who are exciting talents and having to release them is tricky.
 Unfortunately, Parshavi [Chopra] hasn't shown anywhere near the same form that got her into the team in WPL 1.

+Parshavi will come back strong again.
+She's got the qualities.
+As a wrist spinner in women's cricket, she spins the ball both ways at a good pace.
 So when she develops and keeps working hard at her game, she will come again to WPL.
-And like I said, with all the other young cricketers that we have, we're really trying to grow that core of young Indian players to be long-standing UP players for a long time to come.
+We're trying to grow that core of young Indian players to be long-standing UP players for a long time to come.

 A big problem for UP has been the pace department, could you just talk about what the franchise is looking at this year in that department?